 - How can relate these areas of competence to your big goals?

-- Can you increase your feelings of competence through building better habits or developing a specific skill?
+- Can you increase your feelings of competence by building better habits or developing a specific skill?

-- How can you track your progress more closely to make a stronger link between effort you put in and progress you are making against your goals?
+- How can you track your progress more closely to make a stronger link between the effort you put in and progress you are making against your goals?

 How to Get Motivated In Your Life